emileae/turbulentflux/content/_index.md

           - Daily flow insights to support higher production output
   - title: How it works
     body: >-
-      <p><strong>We are not in the business of stand alone physics or data
-      analytics estimates.
-We deploy a Hybrid Model that shows the effective reality.</strong></p>
+      ***We are not in the business of stand alone physics or data analytics estimates.
+We deploy a Hybrid Model that shows the effective reality.***

-                                                  <p>Turbulent Flux’ has developed a fit for purpose simulator for transient multiphase flow with opimization and data analytics capabilities.
-This means that our software gives you exact, information about the flow of fluids in your wells and pipes at any time.</p>
+      Turbulent Flux’ has developed a fit for purpose simulator for transient multiphase flow with opimization and data analytics capabilities.
+This means that our software gives you exact, information about the flow of fluids in your wells and pipes at any time.

-                                                  <p>Our next-generation technology is designed and structured for complex real-time environments using the best of physics and data analytics.
-Simulations are accurate, robust and consistently validated throughout the production cycles.</p>
+      Our next-generation technology is designed and structured for complex real-time environments using the best of physics and data analytics.
+Simulations are accurate, robust and consistently validated throughout the production cycles.

-                                                  <p>Openness and flexibility are important values for Turbulent Flux.
-We facilitate third-party innovation on top of our software and provide easy access to the technology for developers that wish to create custom solutions.</p>
+      Openness and flexibility are important values for Turbulent Flux.
+We facilitate third-party innovation on top of our software and provide easy access to the technology for developers that wish to create custom solutions.

-                                                  <p>The software is offered as a subscription-based service and maintenance is hassle-free and easy to operate for the users.</p>
+      The software is offered as a subscription-based service and maintenance is hassle-free and easy to operate for the users.
     hasDiagram: true
     diagramSections:
       - diagramSectionTitle: Physics Model